hphelion/documentation/devplatform/preview/windows_overview.md

 * An HP Helion Public Cloud account.
 * Any edition of Visual Studio 2013, including the Community (free) edition.
 * The <a href="/helion/devplatform/preview/deployingnet">Cloud Foundry Explorer Visual Studio extension</a>.
-This extensio can be found by searching for **Cloud Foundry Explorer** in the *Extensions and Updates* module of Visual Studio.
+This extension can be found by searching for **Cloud Foundry Explorer** in the *Extensions and Updates* module of Visual Studio.
 * HDP supports .NET applications created with .NET versions 2.0 through 4.5.2.

 ## Windows Instance Licensing {#licensing}